Battle of the Green Islands: Base development

 Base development was the responsibility of the Seabees of the 22nd Naval Construction Regiment.
-This was activated on 15 January 1944, and consisted of the 15th, 3rd, 37th and 93rd Naval Construction Battalions.
+This was activated on 15 January 1944 and consisted of the 15th, 3rd, 37th and 93rd Naval Construction Battalions.
 At the time, the 15th and 93rd were in the Russell Islands, the 33rd was en route there from New Zealand, and the 37th was at Ondonga Airfield on New Georgia.
 Units of the 22nd Naval Construction Regiment began moving to the Green Islands on 15 February 1944.
 Work commenced on the airstrip on 20 February.
 By 6 March, a 5000 ft long and 150 ft airstrip was in operation, and fighters based there attacked targets in Kavieng and New Ireland.
 Work continued on roads, taxiways, hardstands and base facilities, and a 6000 by 150 ft bomber strip was completed by the end of the month.
 The work was hampered by bad weather, the need to clear away large trees and dense foliage, and the presence of rocks that required blasting.
 Coral used for the surfacing was obtained from distant quarries and then had to be transported to the airstrips.
 The airbase was supported by a fourteen-tank aviation gasoline farm.

 The airstrips became home to United States Marine Corps fighters and bombers which participated in the Allied effort to isolate the Japanese bases on Rabaul and Kavieng, while New Zealand fighters also used the base to refuel during operations over Rabaul.
-A South Pacific Combat Air Transport Command (SCAT) detachment, which supplied material and mail to combat soldiers and evacuated the wounded, was also established on the island.
-Lieutenant Richard M. Nixon, who later became President of the United States, served as the officer-in-charge of the SCAT detachment on the Green Islands in early 1944.
+A South Pacific Combat Air Transport Command (SCAT) detachment, which supplied materiel and mail to combat soldiers and evacuated the wounded, was also established on the island.
+Lieutenant Richard Nixon, who later became President of the United States, served as the officer-in-charge of the SCAT detachment on the Green Islands in early 1944.
 Other base facilities included a 450 by 250 ft coral seaplane ramp, and three moorings with concrete anchors and oil drum buoys.
 A fuel pier was constructed, and an entire PT boat base with camps, workshops, a steel warehouse, and a T-shaped pontoon pier.
 Medical facilities were provided for a naval base hospital with four Quonset huts.
 Due to food shortages on the island as it was built up as a base by the Allies, a group of 1,147 natives were transferred from the island to Guadalcanal in March 1944.

-When airstrips on Emirau were opened in May 1944, the importance of Nissan Island was reduced as aircraft were transferred there.
+When airstrips on Emirau Island were opened in May 1944, the importance of Nissan Island was reduced as aircraft were transferred there.
 Base construction was considered complete by July 1944, and responsibility for the installations was handed over to Construction Battalion Maintenance Units (CBMU) 552 and 553.
 They began dismantling the base in late 1944.
 CBMU 552 left in March 1945, but CBMU 553 remained until August 1945.